What is a Business Auto Loan?

 Maintenance

 When you add a vehicle or fleet to your business, you need it to work reliably.
 There are regular maintenance costs, such as oil changes, inspections, and tune-ups.
 Then there are the unexpected costs, such as when a part breaks or the vehicle gets damaged.
-The costs for maintenance can run high, especially if the vehicle(s) goes through a lot of wear and tear.
+The costs for maintenance can be high, especially if the vehicle(s) undergo a lot of wear and tear.

 Are there Business Auto Loan options for bad credit?